sh1nu11bi/sifter/README.md

 	   -TigerShark (Phishing) - https://github.com/s1l3nt78/TigerShark

+	   =FuzzyDander
+	   	-FuzzBunch
+		-Danderspritz
-	   -FuzzyDander (Obtained though issue request.
+		(This module is obtained though issue request.
 Thereafter you may get this module.
 It is not privided openly as to stop script kiddies from causing to much damage.
 Thank you for understanding.)

 	   -BruteDUM (Bruteforcer) - https://github.com/GitHackTools/BruteDum